Illumina/manta/docs/developerGuide/debugSingleSV.md

     ${MANTA_INSTALL_ROOT}/bin/configManta.py --normalBam myBam.bam --tumorBam myTumorBam.bam --region chr2:19000-20000 --region chr20:1000-2000 --candidateBins 4

-## Scenario 1 : Debug gold-standard SV call which is already covered by an edge in the SVLocus graph:
+## Scenario 1 : Debug gold-standard SV call which is already covered by an edge in the SVLocus graph

 If a known clean SV is either missing from the output, or we would like to repeatedly/quickly run just this one SV during development of a new feature, there is limited support to run a specific SV (actually a specific disjoint subgraph of the SVgraph – often for gold-standard calls, the call is the only member of a disjoint sub-graph).